luismartinezs/todo-rabbit-app/README.md

 - [ ] User can reset password
 - [ ] User can delete account (all their todos are also deleted)
 - [ ] Integrate recaptcha (without react google recaptcha library)
+- [ ] Disable dev tools in production
+- [ ] Hide password when creating account

 ## Domains